March 2024 New Releases

 It’s not just Ruby who takes an interest in the new girl, and the pair find themselves on the run from a mysterious group that wants to capture Ella and her whole family!

-Just Another Epic Love Poem by Parisa Akhbari (Dial) - moved from 2023, some editions dated February 2024 but publisher confirms this date./
+Just Another Epic Love Poem by Parisa Akhbari (Dial) - moved from 2023 and February 2024.

 Best friendship blossoms into something more in this gorgeously written queer literary romance.